syedimaduddin/msvsd4bituc/Week-4/README.md

 ## Ring oscillator circuit desing in Xschem

-A ring oscillator is a self-toggling circuit that generates clock-like pulses without any external input, other than the power that it needs.
-This is created by cascading inverters back to back in odd numbers (so that the next output is different than the previous).
-Following figure shows the design of a 3-stage ring oscillator created in **Xschem**.
+It generates clock-like pulses without external input except for the power it needs.
+A ring oscillator is a self-toggling circuit that generates clock-like pulses without external input.
+Inverters are cascaded back to back in odd numbers (so that the next output is different from the previous output).
+A 3-stage ring oscillator designed in Xschem can be seen in the following figure.

 <img src="./Images/ring_oscillator_schematic.png">